Skip to main content

 • O’Sullivan, D., & Bates, J. K. (2014).
 The relationship among personal and work experiences: Implications for rehabilitation counselor well-being and service provision.
 Rehabilitation Research, Policy, and Education, 28(1), 45-60.

 • Posluns, K., & Gall, T. L. (2019).
 Dear mental health practitioners, take care of yourselves: A literature review on self-care.
-International Journal for the Advancement of Counselling, 1-20.
+International Journal for the Advancement of Counseling, 1-20.

 • Richards, K., Campenni, C., & Muse-Burke, J. (2010).
 Self-care and well-being in mental health professionals: The mediating effects of self-awareness and mindfulness.
 Journal of Mental Health Counseling, 32(3), 247-264.